-The COVID-19 pandemic has caused or contributed to widespread macroeconomic impacts, including supply chain disruptions and inflation of prices for commodities, materials, products and shipping, which may make it more challenging to obtain sufficient quantities of high quality materials at acceptable prices and in a timely manner.
+Supply chain disruptions and inflation of prices for commodities, materials, products and shipping may make it more challenging to obtain sufficient quantities of high quality materials at acceptable prices and in a timely manner.
 If PAA is unable to source such materials, it could materially and adversely affect its ability to construct new infrastructure and operate and maintain its existing assets.